microsoft/live-share/docs/index.md

 #### Following and focusing

 Sometimes you need to explain a design or problem that spans multiple files or locations in code.
 In these situations, it can useful to temporarily follow a colleague as they move throughout the project when co-editing.
-For this reason, as a guest, when you join a collaboration session you automatically "follow" the host edit location.
+For this reason, as a guest, when you join a collaboration session you automatically "follow" the host's edit location.
 Hosts and guests can hop in and out of following one another with a simple mouse click.
 In addition, you may want to ask all participants to follow you.
 Live Share lets you request that everyone "focus" their attention on you with a notification that makes it easy for them to follow you back.

 > **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(vote)](https://github.com/MicrosoftDocs/live-share/issues/54).